 About our workshops in general

-Our sessions are always run in small, informal groups, this allows for parents to ask questions and receive answers there and then.
+Usually our sessions are always run in small, informal groups, this allows for parents to ask questions and receive answers there and then.
 We encourage conversation and parents who have attended workshops tell us this makes the sessions even more beneficial.
+For the rest of 2020 we aniticpate we will be holding them as webinars.

 The content of all our workshops are legally accurate and up to date with Bolton SEND processes as they are written by Cheryl Wyatt from IAS who has current legal SEND training.
 Through our work as a parent carer forum we work closely with Bolton Council and the NHS to ensure that the information about processes and services is also accurate.

-This workshop is hosted by Cheryl Wyatt from IAS and Nan Cooper from BPC, both of whom are parents to teenagers with SEND.
+This workshops and webinars are hosted by Cheryl Wyatt from IAS and Nan Cooper from BPC, both of whom are parents to teenagers with SEND.

-We hold our workshops at The Bolton Hub which has car parking nearby, details of which can be found by clicking here
+Our workshops are held at The Bolton Hub which has car parking nearby, details of which can be found by clicking here